macOS: Things to do after installation (Apps, Settings, and Tweaks)

 Note that this needs to be done only once and often this is already triggered if you already installed an Intel version of a software.

-Homebrew with Alias for both Intel and ARM versions
+Homebrew with aliases for both Intel and ARM versions

 Homebrew is the missing package manager for macOS which allows one to install all sorts of software and tools I need for my work.
 I need to make sure that I have both the Intel as well as ARM version of homebrew installed.
 So open terminal.app and install the ARM version of homebrew first: